Pass the 2021 ICC B1 Residential Building Inspector Exam!

-Our online practice questions provide you with a framework to practice utilizing chapters 1-11 of your 2021 IRC Codebook.
-This process of constantly utilizing your codebook to answer test questions builds up your speed and code knowledge.
-Our course provides you with the required skill set to pass your B1 Building inspector exam easily.
+Our online practice questions provide a framework to practice utilizing chapters 1-11 of your 2021 IRC Codebook.
+Constantly utilizing your codebook to answer test questions builds up your speed and code knowledge.
+Our course provides the required skills to easily pass your B1 Building inspector exam.

 Three modes of practice!

 - Chapter Study: Covers over 800 ICC B1 exam practice questions & answers.
 (Organized as Question – Answer – Code Location)

 - Flashcard Mode: Online Virtual Flashcards provide randomized access to our entire question set and are an ideal setting to practice answering exam questions.
 (Organized as Question – Answer – Code Location)

 - Simulated Final Exams: Simulates the taking of your ICC B1 Building inspector exam.

 - Full length (Exact number of questions as on B1 Exam)

 - Timed (Exact amount of time as actual ICC B1 exam)